corda/samples/stockpaydividend-TokenSDK/README.md

 # TokenSDK Sample - Stock Pay Dividend CorDapp - Java
 This CorDapp aims to demonstrate the usage of TokenSDK, especially the concept of EvolvableToken which represents stock.
-You will find the StockState extends from EvolvableToken which allows the stock state to be updated without affecting the parties who own the stock.
+You will find the StockState extends from EvolvableToken which allows the stock details(eg. announcing dividends) to be updated without affecting the parties who own the stock.

 This Stock Exchange CorDapp includes:
 * A company issues and moves stocks to shareholders